svenvc/P3/README.md

-Although you are free to create your SQL statements in any way you see fit, feeding them to #execute: and #query:, inserting arguments in SQL statements can be hard (because you have to know the correct syntax), error prone (because you might violate syntax rules) and dangerous (due to SQL injection attacks).
+Although you are free to create your SQL statements in any way you see fit, feeding them to #execute: and #query:, inserting arguments in SQL statements can be hard (because you have to know the correct syntax), error-prone (because you might violate syntax rules) and dangerous (due to SQL injection attacks).

 P3 can help here with two mechanisms: prepared and formatted statements.
 They are mostly polymorphic and use the same template notation.